deltawater/ECE228_Group15_Foliar-diseases-classification/README.md

 Training and test datasets should be downloaded first to run the code.
 ## Project notebooks
 We attempted SVM, and transfer learning models with four models.
 Each model is written in a single jupyter notebook.
+To run the code, make the downloaded /images folder is in the same directory as the notebook